Premium SMS subscriber tier

 Premium SMS platform built for media brands and creators

 Subtext is shaped for premium sms subscriber tier.
-Its biggest strength: 98% sms open rate vs ~20% for email.
 Used by NBCUniversal, Sony Music, Warner Music, Hearst, Forbes, and The Washington Post

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.